admin.pgs@ebor.academy | 01904 806 500

 Proud to be In partnership with Early Excellence

-For our upcoming training events click here: Strengthening Adult Interactions in the EYFS
+For our upcoming training events click here: Early Excellence Training

 A place where children are allowed to be individual – and respect others for doing the same.
 A place to inspire a love of learning and one where children enjoy the wonder and awe of childhood, having fun and learning through enquiry and play.